 We face a serious crisis of lack of productivity.
 Productivity is a measure of innovation and investment in Research and Development.
 We are falling far behind the United States for the first time since productivity has been measured.

 Since the 1970s, our economy has shifted from a majority of our exports being manufactured goods to our current majority of exports being unprocessed raw materials.
 With this shift, we have lost Canadian jobs in ‘value-added’ but we have also lost ground in productivity.
 Raw resource production as a sector invests far less in Research and Development and innovation than manufacturing.

-The Harper Conservatives have increasingly skewed our economy towards the export of fossil fuels.
+During the era of the Harper Conservatives, government policy supported ever-increasing exports of raw material.
+Value-added was ignored and our economy was skewed towards the export of raw bitumen.
+Since 2015, the Liberals have continued this push for fossil fuel infrastructure most notably in subsidizing the Trans Mountain pipeline.
 Putting all our eggs in the bitumen basket was never good economic policy.
-The dropping price for a barrel of oil makes this more transparent, but even if oil prices rebound the threat to Canada’s productivity remains a real drag on our economic health.
+The low price for a barrel of oil makes this more transparent, but even if oil prices rebound to historic highs, the threat to Canada’s productivity remains a real drag on our economic health.

 “Productivity may not be everything, but in the long run, it is almost everything.”

 Paul Krugman, Nobel Prize winning economist

 Canadians are also among the most overworked citizens in the industrialized world.
 A report from the Canadian Centre for Policy Alternatives (CCPA) states that the richest 10% of Canadians are the only ones not working longer hours.
 The report concludes that, despite being better educated and working harder, Canadian families are now “running faster just to stay put and the bottom half is actually falling behind.”